 After 2006 the tours kept on coming, but the new music didn’t - it wasn’t until 2020 that The Chicks (now minus the original “Dixie” after the cultural shifts prompted by the killing of George Floyd) re-entered the fray with Gaslighter.
 It went straight to number one on both the country and all genre chart in the US like they’d never been away.

-A year on from Gaslighter’s release, we took a look back at band’s discography to create the definitive list of the best the Chicks songs.
+We took a look back at band’s discography to create the definitive list of the best the Chicks songs.

 We can’t forget that the original incarnation of the Chicks was as a Western Swing and bluegrass band founded by the Erwin sisters in Dallas in 1989.
 That version of the band - a very traditional beast with a kitschy cowgirl image to go with it - made three long gone albums and toured for over six years without ever coming close to mainstream success, until they essentially broke up and reformed with Maines as their lead singer.